openforis/sepal-doc/docs/source/cookbook/classification.rst

 Image type
 """"""""""

-Users can select images coming from an **Existing recipe** (all computed bands will be available or an exported **GEE asset**.
-Both should be :code:`ee.Image` (no :code:`Time series`, no :code:`ee.ImageCollection`).
+Users can select images coming from an **Existing recipe** or an exported **GEE asset** (see advantages and disadvantages below).
+Both should be an :code:`ee.Image`, rather than a :code:`Time series` or :code:`ee.ImageCollection`.

 -   **Existing recipe**:

     -   Advantages:

         -   All of the computed bands from SEPAL can be used.
         -   Any modification to the existing recipe will be propagated in the final classification.

-    -   Defaults:
+    -   Disadvantages:

-        -   The initial recipe will be computed at each rendering step, slowing down the classification process and potentially breaking on the fly rendering due to GEE timeout errors.
+        -   The initial recipe will be computed at each rendering step, slowing down the classification process and potentially breaking on-the-fly rendering due to GEE timeout errors.

 -   **GEE asset**:

     -   Advantages:

         -   Can be shared with other users.
-        -   The computation will be faster as the image is already exported.
+        -   The computation will be faster, as the image has already been exported.

-    -   Defaults:
+    -   Disadvantages:

         -   Only the exported bands will be available.
-        -   The :code:`Image` needs to be reexported to propagate changes.
+        -   The :code:`Image` needs to be re-exported to propagate changes.

 Both methods behave the same way in the interface.